james-jory/segment-personalize-workshop/exercise1/README.md

 ## Part 3 - Set up Segment Personas

-Personas will use the events that your collect from your user interactions to create individual user profiles.
+Personas will use the events that you collect from your user interactions to create individual user profiles.
 This will allow you and your marketing teams to group users into audiences.
 Later, you will be able to define the destinations to which you will be able to send user definitions and traits by setting up destinations in Personas.
 You will also be able to add product recommendations from Personalize to each user profile in Personas.

 After setting up your sources, your workspace should look something like this: